-Posted on behalf of The Bell Law Firm, PLLC on Jun 16, 2015 in Community Involvement
+Posted on behalf of Stewart Bell, PLLC on Jun 16, 2015 in Community Involvement

 The sheer number of medical recalls and the length of pending trials reminds us that there are a myriad of ways that injured persons and their families can remain engaged in the process, while waiting for their turn to get justice.

 Injured individuals who have been harmed by DePuy hip or knee replacement devices or transvaginal mesh products all across the country have sued the corporations responsible for their injuries.

 These types of cases however, take a long time to complete.
 While individuals are waiting for their day in court, Stewart Bell, PLLC encourages plaintiffs to attend the trials of other plaintiffs who have suffered similar injuries.